VeronicaGlez/Red_warbler/README.md

  - `data_warbler.vcf ` Contain 151 Individuals with genotype information generated from the ddRAD protocol.
 Dataset for run `1. exploratory analysis script.`
  - `SNPs_012.012 ` SNPs dataset in format .012 for run `2. genetic diversity analysis.`
  - `data_warbler_newchr.bed,data_warbler_newch.bim and data_warbler_newchr.fam.` A datasets of plink format for run `3_Admixture.sh script.`
- - `GWWA_BWWA_reseq.vcf` Contain genotype information for 24 individuals sampled  with re-sequencing data.
+ - `GWWA_BWWA_reseq.csv` Contain link to file for a .vcf file with genotype information for 24 individuals sampled  with re-sequencing data.
 Dataset for run `4_exploratory analysis script`.

 **[graphics](/graphics)**

-This folder contain PCA figures and .htlm files obtained to `1. exploratory analysis,` `2. genetic_diversity`and  `4_exploratory analysis scripts`.
+This folder contain PCA figures and .htlm files obtained to `1. exploratory analysis` and  `4_exploratory analysis scripts`.

 **[meta](/meta)**